yowlonglee/Enhanced-Powergaming-Scripts/README.md

 This is a script specifically designed for the Skald Kit.
 This script will cast pre-buff spells when the "B" key is pressed.
 In addition to pre-buffing, the script will intelligently use abilities both in and out of combat.
 When not casting spells, the Skald will constantly be singing the Skald song.
 Additionally, between casting spells, the Skald will start singing again to attempt to keep the Skald song up constantly in combat.
 This script is written to use up to Level 9 Spells.

-#### Default Hot Keys

-- "B" = Begin pre-buffing and pressing again will cancel pre-buffing prematurely.
-- "D" = Toggle constantly detecting traps on/off, if able.
-- "E" = Swap between melee and ranged weapons so long as they can be equipped.
-- "T" = Turn on/off Cowled Wizard checks.
-Typically, players will not cast arcane spells when Cowled Wizards will intervene, this will toggle it off.
-- "V" = Constantly Turn Undead when toggled on, if able.

 ### Enhanced Scripts for Summoned Celestials (BGII: EE and EET Required)